is-bio/is-bio/README.md

 - First, use email address and password to log in on http://localhost:3000/admin.
 - Second, use this username and password to log in on http://localhost:3000/jobs.

+## Create and install your "GitHub App" to sync local "markdown-blog" repository's markdown files' changes to blog website's posts

+Here, the blog website is your local Rails web server.
+If you [deploy_it_on_CentOS10.md](/docs/deploy/deploy_on_CentOS10.md), the blog website is your real web server.

+Please read [markdown-blog](https://github.com/resumeblog/markdown-blog) if you are not familiar with how to write a blog using Markdown and Git.

+Please follow the instructions in [GitHub_App.md](/docs/GitHub_App.md) to complete this step.

 ## Send email via SMTP